-Bonus for Board of Management members on the Investment Advisory Team If DBAG has realised its invested capital plus a minimum return of eight per cent per annum, 15 per cent of the total performance achieved during a two-year investment period is paid out to members of the Investment Advisory Team.
-As Investment Advisory Team members, the Board of Management members receive a share; however, only if returns of capital.
+Deutsche Beteiligungs AG has received returns of capital.
 Disbursement limited to 65 per cent of the respective Board of Management member's annual fixed salary.
 In the event that this threshold is exceeded, the excess amount is "carried over" into the following financial year twice.
-Other remuneration provision Maximum remuneration Maximum remuneration expenses per financial year and Board of Management member of 1,888,000 euros Upper limit to avoid excessive remuneration Penalty and clawback DBAG can reduce variable remuneration (penalty) or even demand its repayment (clawback), in whole or in part respectively, if a member of the Board of Management commits certain serious breaches of duty.
-Additional compliance responsibility element for the Board of Management Share purchase obligation Obligation of Board of Management members to invest at least 35 per cent of the net amount of the multi-year variable remuneration they are paid in any given year in DBAG shares; obligation to hold the shares so acquired for a minimum period of four years; no longer, however, than their service contract on the Board of Management Increased alignment of Board of Management remuneration with shareholder interests
+Other remuneration provisions Maximum remuneration Maximum remuneration expenses per financial year and Board of Management member of 1,888,000 euros Upper limit to avoid excessive remuneration Penalty and clawback DBAG can reduce variable remuneration (penalty) or even demand its repayment (clawback), in whole or in part respectively, if a member of the Board of Management commits certain serious breaches of duty.
+Additional compliance responsibility element for the Board of Management Share purchase obligation Obligation of Board of Management members to invest at least 35 per cent of the net amount of the multi-year variable remuneration they are paid in any given year in DBAG shares; obligation to hold the shares so acquired for a minimum period of four years; no longer, however, than their service Increased alignment of Board of Management remuneration with shareholder interests contract on the Board of Management